HomeArticle

 Marketing Innovation: Achieving Growth and Crossing Cycles

-Zhang Yixi, an Associate Partner at Prophet, and Li Jiayang, the Head of Data Insights and Analysis at Kraft Heinz China
+Zhang Yixi, the Associate Partner at Prophet, and Li Jiayang, the Head of Data Insights and Analysis at Kraft Heinz China